-6.2 Immediately after the completion of a game both players have to take part in post game press conferences, of not more than 20 minutes duration,

-6.3 The players must be present at all official functions during the match including official receptions, the opening ceremony and the closing ceremony.

-6.4 Players are requested to note the requirements of FIDE Regulations C.01 (Article 8.1) in respect of their appearance at all times during the matches.

-6.5 Players are allowed to wear clothes and branding of their personal sponsors only if these are not in conflict with the sponsors of the WCM.
+- 6.2 Immediately after the completion of a game both players have to take part in post game press conferences, of not more than 20 minutes duration, - 6.3 The players must be present at all official functions during the match including official receptions, the opening ceremony and the closing ceremony. - 6.4 Players are requested to note the requirements of FIDE Regulations C.01 (Article 8.1) in respect of their appearance at all times during the matches. - 6.5 Players are required to wear suits during the playing session.
+Players are allowed to wear branding of their personal sponsors only if these are not in conflict with the FWCM sponsors.